 Do you remember the first theatre show you watched?

-The first theatre show I ever saw was Matilda the Musical with my mum and my older sister, and I knew from then on that I had to be a part of it!
+The first theatre show I ever saw was the Royal Shakespeare Company’s Matilda The Musical with my mum and my older sister, and I knew from then on that I had to be a part of it!
 Another memorable show I watched, when I was seven, was The Sound of Music at Regent’s Park Open Air Theatre.
 It was a magical moment when Maria (Charlotte Wakefield) walked through the audience singing the title song in the opening scene.
 Also, up until then I didn’t know anything about the musical, and thought it was literally a show about the sounds of music!
 (Haha).